5h4rrk/5h4rrK.github.io/content/posts/windows-bigpools/windows-bigpools.md

 ffffc706`5d778070  01 00 00 00 00 00 00 00-78 8f 77 5d 06 c7 ff ff  ........x.w]....
 ```

-Let's write an WinDbg extension to parse the structures and display the information ( i.e. output would be very similar to `bigpools` plugin from volatility.)
+Let's write an WinDbg extension to parse the structures and display the information.

 `bigPools.js`